 The Interurban Depot was an eclectic trolley station that ran from Preston, ID to Ogden, UT.
 It was built in 1915 by the Ogden, Logan, and Idaho (OL&I) Railroad, which was owned by the David Eccles family.
 Operations for the depot ended in 1947, and the building has been used for many different business'.

-In 1914, the David Eccles family wanted to expand their current trolley system that ran between Brigham City, UT and Ogden, UT.
-They wanted to expand it to Preston, ID so that travel from large city life and rural county farms could be made easier.
+In 1914, the David Eccles family wanted to expand their current trolley system between Brigham City, UT, and Ogden, UT.
+They wanted to expand to Preston, ID so that travel from large city life and rural county farms could be easier.
 News about a station being constructed in Richmond was announced in a newspaper on November 12, 1914 stating "The Interurban Railroad Company has purchased three and one-half rods of the corner lot of Mrs. [Lillian McCune] Merrill, and are now building a depot."

-Due to the 1929 sock market crash, aka the Great Depression, the trolley system took a hard hit and service toward the railroads and cars were very limited.
-Because of the difficult traveling conditions the trolleys received the nickname of the "Galloping Goose."
-This condition continued until 1946 when the Utah Idaho Central Railroad, the owner compony, filed for bankruptcy.
+Due to the 1929 stock market crash, aka the Great Depression, the trolley system took a hard hit and service toward the railroads and cars was very limited.
+Because of the difficult traveling conditions, the trolleys received the nickname the "Galloping Goose."
+These conditions continued until 1946 when the Utah-Idaho Central Railroad, the owner company, filed for bankruptcy.
 The last trolley to travel from Preston to Ogden was on February 15, 1947.

 In 2002, the depot was recorded in the National Register of Historic Places for being "associated with events that have made a significant contribution to the broad patterns of our history."
 The only area of significance that the Registry gave the depot was 'transportation.'

-In June of 2022, the interior of the depot was remolded to be made into a restaurant, SoulFull Café by Tracy Pharis and Esterlee Molyneux.
-The restaurant was in service for only until Oct of 2022 when the restaurant closed.
-In Dec of 2022, a vegan based restaurant in Logan, Utah by the name of Bloom Eatery made the announcement to open a franchise in the building.
-Unfortunately, after 6 months of anticipation, the restaurant pulled out of the agreement.
+In June of 2022, the depot was remolded to be made into a restaurant, SoulFull Café by Tracy Pharis and Esterlee Molyneux.
+The restaurant was in service only until Oct 2022 when the restaurant closed.
+In Dec of 2022, Bloom Eatery, a vegan-based restaurant in Logan, Utah, announced a franchise in the building.
+Unfortunately, after 6 months of anticipation, the restaurant called out of the agreement.

-Soon after the news of Bloom no longer opening, Paul White messaged Richmond's Encyclopedia to announce that Paco's Tacos would be opening in the depot.
-It would be the first Mexican style restaurant in Richmond.
+Soon after the news of Bloom no longer opening, Paul White messaged Bryce's History Project: Richmond Encyclopedia to announce that Paco's Tacos would be opening in the depot.
+Paco's opened on Sep 25, 2023.

 "James I. Kirby and son James Harvey at the Railroad Station in Richmond, Utah."